omallz/PasswordGenerator/README.md

 I originally had issues with working out if I should use one array or multiple.
 I went with multiple.

 Next was the validation.
 I knew what I wanted to do but I wasn't sure how to write it.
+There are a few ideas I have but I wasn't sure how to execute them:

+* Push a minimum of 1 character of each available character array into the main array and then subtract the number of times that the prompt had been accepted
+* Declare each available character array earlier then divide the number of characters chosen by the password types accepted.

+In the end I wasn't able to achieve it based on what I had learned so far.
+I did the bonus question in the hope that it would help my final mark and I knew I would improve from here in future.

 ## Final Thoughts